 Here’s Why We Celebrate Groundhog Day in the First Place

-Every year on February 2, crowds gather at Gobbler’s Knob in Punxsutawney, Pennsylvania, to watch a groundhog emerge for the day.
-You know the drill—if he sees his shadow, bad news: There will be six more weeks of winter.
-But if he doesn’t see a shadow, spring is right around the corner.
+Every year on February 2, crowds gather at Gobbler’s Knob in Punxsutawney, Pennsylvania, to watch a groundhog emerge for the day—just like in the classic Bill Murray film Groundhog Day.
+You know the drill.
+If he sees his shadow and promptly runs back to his burrow, bad news: There will be six more weeks of winter.
+But if he doesn’t see his shadow, spring is right around the corner.

-In reality, groundhogs don’t make the best meteorologists, and poor Punxsutawney Phil doesn’t have a great track record (as of 2016, he’d made the right call just 39 percent of the time, according to Stormfax).
+In reality, groundhogs don’t make the best meteorologists, and poor Punxsutawney Phil doesn’t have a great track record.
+As of 2021, he’d made the right call just 39 percent of the time, according to Stormfax.
 So how did the bizarre tradition of Groundhog Day get its start?
-Here are other famous animals that changed history.
+We did a little investigating and got to the bottom of Groundhog Day’s history and evolution.

 The roots of Groundhog Day aren’t as random as they might seem.
-The beginning of February marks the halfway point between winter solstice (the shortest day of the year) and spring equinox (when night and day are about the same length).
+The beginning of February marks the halfway point between the winter solstice (the shortest day of the year) and the spring equinox (when night and day are about the same length).
 Pagans would celebrate February 1 or 2 with a festival of light to mark the start of spring.
-Gaelic legend says that if the goddess Cailleach wanted a long winter, she’d make the day bright so she’d have sunlight to gather more firewood.
-But a dreary day she’d stayed in because spring was on its way.
+According to Gaelic legend, if the goddess Cailleach wanted a long winter, she’d make the day bright so she’d have sunlight to gather more firewood.
+But if it was a cloudy or dreary day, she’d stay in because spring was on its way.

 “If Candlemas be fair and bright,